isontheline/pro.webssh.net/documentation/src/docs/documentation/help/intelligence/webssh-brain.md

     * The developer cannot assume responsibility for any damage inflicted on a system or individual.
     * It is imperative to acknowledge that you, as the user, are solely responsible for the actions taken while using WebSSH Brain.

+??? warning "WebSSH Brain is beeing retired"
+    WebSSH Brain is being retired and will no longer be available in future updates.
+The decision to retire WebSSH Brain was made after careful consideration of various factors, including user feedback, maintenance requirements, and the evolving landscape of AI technologies.

+    While WebSSH Brain has been a valuable tool for many users, it has become increasingly challenging to maintain and update the AI model effectively.
+As a result, I have decided to focus my resources on other features and improvements that will enhance the overall user experience of WebSSH.

+    I understand that some users may have found WebSSH Brain helpful, and I appreciate your support and understanding as I transition away from this feature.
+If you have any questions or concerns about the retirement of WebSSH Brain, please feel free to reach out to me through our [contact page](/documentation/contact-me/).

 ## Powered AI Assistants

 ### Documentation Assistant